pulumi/docs/content/product/pulumi-insights.md

 analytics:
     title: Analytics
-    subtitle: Gain deeper insights into infrastructure as code.
+    subtitle: Gain deeper insights into infrastructure as code
     image: /images/product/pulumi-insights-analytics.png
     description: |
         Identify anomalies or trends in resource usage and dig into cost, security, and compliance concerns.
 You can programmatically query a REST API to add automation around search results or to integrate with internal platforms and dashboards.
 You can export data to other data warehouses including Snowflake, Amazon Redshift, Google BigQuery and Azure Synapse.
 You also have built-in dashboards that give you key insights about cloud usage.

-security:
-    title: Pulumi takes security seriously
-    image: /images/product/soc-aicpa.svg
-    description: |
-        Pulumi Service runs in an AWS VPC and our architecture follows industry best practices.
-All network communication is encrypted using TLS and Pulumi’s endpoints are only accessible via HTTPS.
-Your data is also encrypted at-rest and Pulumi is compliant with SOC 2 Type II.

 pricing:
     title: Pricing